 Testing the traction of these boots on the trails in winter.
 Packed snow and ice like that found on the Perimeter Trail in Ouray in winter are exactly what these boots are made for.

 Keeping feet warm is one of the Snowburban II Ultradry's strong suits.
 Featuring 400 grams of synthetic insulation material in the upper to trap heat, this model was among the highest ranking concerning warmth, outperforming many of the contenders that use half as much insulation with ease.
-In the case of the Snowburban II UltraDry, the type of insulation is 3M Thinsulate Ultra, which seems to be slightly thinner than the comparable Primaloft found in The North Face Chilkat 400 boot, but is virtually just as warm.
+In the case of the Snowburban II UltraDry, the type of insulation is 3M Thinsulate Ultra, which seems to be slightly thinner than the comparable Primaloft, but is virtually just as warm.
 In years past, we tested this model by wearing them around in the snow while teaching avalanche courses, and always found them to be plenty warm.

 The Snowburban Ultradry boots look and feel a lot like a normal hiking boot, but on steroids.
 They feature a high cuff, totally waterproof materials and construction, as well as 400g of Thinsulate insulation.

 Vasque boots have long taken home top marks for their consistent waterproofness over the course of our winter boot reviews, and this year's Snowburban II Ultradry is no exception.
 With an effective Ultradry inner liner that acts much like Gore-Tex, a waterproof-breathable material that keeps water out but allows perspiration to pass through, winter hikers can go on strenuous snowshoe hikes without having to worry about sopping wet socks by the end.
 The Snowburban's upper is comprised of durable treated leather, a product that can and should be maintained with an aftermarket product to maintain total waterproofness.